 2019

 By mid-May 2019, it became clear that neither bill would find any success.
-As in so many other states, the priority had become sports betting, and Addabbo turned his attention to offering mobile sports wagering.
+Like many other states, New York shifted its focus to mobile sports betting.
 He admitted as much in the summer months and said that online poker would only be addressed “once we have proven ourselves in treating all the issues for mobile sports betting.”

 Sports betting is legal in New York, and the first bet was placed by Pretlow in July 2019.
 However, any movement toward online or mobile options remains uncertain as 2019 comes to a close.